International Indigenous Tourism Conference (IITC)

 The week began with several engaging cultural tours.
 Delegates explored local Indigenous tourism firsthand with a complimentary ticket for an Indigenous tour.
 Delegates had a variety of options to choose from, including Indigenous Walks, a walk and talk through downtown Ottawa with an Indigenous lens and a Medicine Bag workshop at Makatew Workshops where delegates crafted a sacred traditional item.

-This year’s welcome reception was hosted by Ottawa Tourism and brought to life through culinary storytelling at the Shaw Centre.
+This year’s welcome reception was hosted by Ottawa Tourism and brought to life through culinary storytelling at Rogers Centre Ottawa.
 The event, named Taste of Turtle Island, featured First Nations, Métis, Inuit, Indigenous American and Mexican chefs who crafted incredible plates alongside stunning entertainment such as hoop dancing and musical performances.
 Delegates were delighted with dishes such as a Three Sisters Taco, smoked elk with candied winter plums and elderberry syrup, sugar-dusted Bannock and more.

 With a full day of listening and learning ahead, delegates enjoyed breakfast before the Grand Entry and Protocol Welcome, a ceremonial processional entrance used in many Indigenous ceremonies to begin events.
 ITAC’s keynote, Vision 2030 kicked off the schedule of sessions with an outline of their goals for the year, as well as an introduction to their strategy to become a world leader in Indigenous tourism by 2030.